 1. “I’VE TRIED MYSELF.
 PAST ATTEMPTS HAVE FRUSTRATED US ALL!”

 You’ve spent months dreaming about your family’s awesome beach Christmas card.
 You envision the Facebook envy of your friends when they see your delighted family’s faces.
 You plan.
 You stalk Pinterest.
 You buy coordinating clothing.
 As the sun sets, you drag your family onto the sand.
 And then . . . (cue the ominous music) . . ..

 Husband is not helpful.
 Kids run like escaped convicts covered in fire ants.
-The next 90 minutes shift between hostage negotiation, to bribery, then threats-on-your-life.
+The next 30 minutes (0r was it 39 hours?) shift between hostage negotiation, to bribery, then threats-on-your-life.
 It’s an angrier version of the Griswold family beach vacation.